Leonardo Carson

-Leonardo Tremayne Carson (born February 11, 1977) is a former American football defensive tackle in the National Football League for the San Diego Chargers and Dallas Cowboys.
+Leonardo Tremayne Carson (born February 11, 1977) is an American former professional football defensive tackle in the National Football League (NFL) for the San Diego Chargers and Dallas Cowboys.
 He played college football at Auburn University.

-Early years
+Early life

 Carson attended Shaw High School in Mobile, Alabama.
 He played five different positions (linebacker, tight end, fullback, wide receiver and quarterback) and was the starting quarterback in his last 2 years.
 As a senior, he recorded 934 passing yards for 7 touchdowns, 1,104 rushing yards for 12 touchdowns, receiving All-state and All-American honors.

+College career

 He accepted a football scholarship from Auburn University with the intention of playing tight end.
 In July 1996, he was sentenced to 60 days in jail, for his role in the break-in of a car in March, but was able to be placed on probation and serve only 6 days.

 Carson was converted into a defensive tackle as a true freshman, before being moved to defensive end when Shannon Shuttle was lost for the year.
 He started the last 4 games of the season, while registering 32 tackles (2 for loss), 4.5 sacks and 2 fumble recoveries.

 As a sophomore, he started 13 games, tallying 59 tackles (9 for loss), 2 sacks, 2 passes defensed, 2 forced fumbles and one fumble recovery.
 As a junior, he posted 90 tackles (8 for loss), 8.5 sacks, one interception, 2 passes defensed, one forced fumble and one fumble recovery.

 His stats were impacted in his last season when he was moved to defensive tackle, tallying 43 tackles (28 for loss), 2 sacks, one interception and one forced fumble.
 He finished his career with 224 tackles (47 for loss), 17 sacks, 4 passes defensed, 2 interceptions, 4 forced fumbles and 4 fumble recoveries.

 Professional career

 San Diego Chargers

-Carson was selected by the San Diego Chargers in the fourth round (113th overall) of the 2000 NFL Draft.
+Carson was selected by the San Diego Chargers in the fourth round (113th overall) of the 2000 NFL draft.
 As a rookie, he appeared in 4 of the first 10 games, making 2 tackles.
 On November 17, he was placed on the injured reserve list with a tore right rotator cuff.

 In 2001, he started 13 games at defensive tackle, after replacing Jamal Williams who tore the ACL in his left knee.
 He posted 33 tackles, 3 sacks, 3 passes defensed and 2 fumble recoveries.

 In 2002, he began the season as a backup, but started the last 6 games after Williams suffered a season-ending ankle injury, posting 31 tackles, 3.5 sacks, 3 passes defensed and one fumble recovery.

 On August 21, 2003, he was arrested for breaking into an apartment and was later sued on September 30.
 He appeared in 5 games as a backup defensive tackle, making 2 tackles and one pass defensed.
 He was waived on October 14.